 In 2003, she received the Hubert H. Humphrey Public Leadership Award from the University of Minnesota.
 At University of Minnesota and afterwards, she plans to move between formal study of political strategy and the active engagement of the immigrant population.

-Sachin was born in New York to naturalized parents from India who live in Alpine, NJ.
+Sachin was born in New York to naturalized parents from India who live in New Jersey.

 ALLON KEDEM is in the litgation group at the DC-based firm Skadden, Arps, Slate, Meagher & Flom.

 Allon was born in Rochester, New York, in 1979 to parents who had emigrated from Israel but are now naturalized citizens.